Reviews You Can Rely On

 Our Verdict

 From Antarctica to Mt.
-Everest, the Mountain Hardwear Trango 2 has been used on remote expeditions the world over and taken to the ends of the earth.
-More at home in the world's most extreme environments, it's overkill for summertime mountaineering, but a bit too heavy for multi-day ski touring.
-If you want a top-tier mountaineering tent for trips where a bombproof design and spacious interior dimensions take priority over low weight, our Top Pick for Expedition Use is hard to beat.
+Everest, the Mountain Hardwear Trango 2 has been used on remote expeditions worldwide and taken to the ends of the earth.
+More at home in the world's most extreme environments, it's overkill for summertime mountaineering and a bit too heavy for multi-day ski touring.
+But if you want a top-tier mountaineering tent for trips where a bombproof design and spacious interior dimensions take priority over low weight, this one is hard to beat.
+See it ranked against other top products in our full article on the best 4-season tents.

 REASONS TO BUY